-Parents are required to complete an Emergency/Medical information sheet for each of their children every year.
+Parents are required to complete an Emergency/Medical information sheet for each of their children EVERY year.
 This form contains information regarding who is to be contacted if your child becomes ill or is injured at school.
-Students will be released ONLY to those people you have indicated as responsible parties on the student's Emergency Medical information form if they become ill or are injured and must leave school.
-A note or telephone call is not sufficient to release a child to any person not listed on this form.
-List any health problems, including allergies and sensitivities to food, medicine and insect bites that your child may have.
+Students will released ONLY to those people you have indicated as responsible parties on the student's Emergency Medical information form if they become ill or injured and must leave school.
+A note or telephone call is not sufficient to release a child to any person not on this form.
+List any health problems, including allergies and sensitivities to food, medicine or insect bites that your child may have.
 Please keep the health office informed of any new health issues that may develop or any changes in routine medications, even when not administered at school.

 Please contact the office and nurse at 623-445-8410, if your address or telephone number at home or work changes during the school year.
-REMINDER: It is your responsibility to update all pertinent information at the school.
+Reminder: It is your responsibility to update all pertinent information to the school.